Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Step 4: Visit the apartment

-If you are lucky, the landlord will invite you to visit the apartment.
+If you are lucky, you will get invited to an apartment visit.
 Arrive early.
 Bring all the [required documents](#required-documents).
-You can usually apply for the apartment during your visit.
+You can usually apply for the apartment at the end of the visit.

 It can be a private visit (just you), or an open visit (many other people).
 Do not go to mass viewings with more than 40 people.
 They are a waste of time.[^20]